Thomas Luckmann: Sociology of Religion

 Following his field work in Germany and the completion of his dissertation, Luckmann was asked to complete several reviews on the surrounding sociological literature concerning religion.
-Disappointed by the positivistic, unauthentic views of a Church-backed sociology of religion, Luckmann was compelled to write The Invisible Religion in 1963.
+Disappointed by the positivistic, unauthentic views of a Church-backed sociology of religion, Luckmann was compelled to write The Invisible Religion in 1963 under the German title Das Problem der Religion in der modernen Gesellschaft.
 The book was then translated into English in 1967.
-Luckmann proposes that there are four derivative types of religion the first of those being a "is a universal and nonspecific elementary social form which is an objective total worldview providing social meaning for a society's existence."
+Luckmann proposes that there are four derivative types of religion.
+The first of those he calls "a universal and nonspecific elementary social form which is an objective total worldview providing social meaning for a society's existence."
 The second, "the specific institutional social form of religion constituted by configurations of religious representations form- ing a sacred cosmos which is part of the worldview."
 The third, "a universal nonspecific form of individual religiosity which is an internalized subjective system of relevance reflecting the objectivated universal and nonspecific elementary social form of religion."
 Lastly, "a specific biographical form of religiosity in individual consciousness."
 Drawing from Durkheim, Luckmann developed a functional perspective in his theoretical objectives.
 Luckmann's theory reiterate's Durkheim's notion that "the original symbol system whereby man emerged from the animal world was religious."
 Rather than reverting to popular explanations of secularization, Luckmann explained the emergence of a new kind of religion in the 20th century: private religion He explains the diffusion of world views and institutional de-specialization of religion led to a privatization, rather than a retreat, from religion.
 Though Luckmann initially received harsh criticisms, The Invisible Religion became a pivotal move within the sociology of religion in the 20th century, especially in conjunction with The Social Construction of Reality.

 Sociology of Knowledge and Communication

-Luckmann’s contribution to the sociology of knowledge and communication is based on his careful analysis of the link between socio-cultural linguistic practices, and the construction of social reality.
+Luckmann's contribution to the sociology of knowledge and communication is based on his careful analysis of the link between socio-cultural linguistic practices, and the construction of social reality.
+His sociology of knowledge provides a theoretical, framework that allows the sociology of knowledge approach to discourse.
 Based on his empirical research of conversational analysis, Luckmann explains his theory of “communicative genres” in which linguistic types, such as, gossip, proverbs, or jokes, all serve as forms of social knowledge, and act as tools for the formation of social structure.
+He offers a comprehensive view on society as symbolic order and ordering, including levels and actors' agencies, and the interplay between both.
+There's an emphasis the role of language and the daily "conversation machinery" for the construction of the shared social reality.
 His ethnography of speaking, modeled a social interactional code that gave a dissimilar approach to sources of social constraint.